nanopb/nanopb/docs/concepts.md

 `callback_datatype` can be used to bind a callback function based on its name.

-Typically this feature is used by setting `callback_datatype` to e.g. `void\*` or other data type used for callback state.
-Then the generator will automatically set `callback_function` to
+Typically this feature is used by setting `callback_datatype` to e.g. `void\*` or even a struct type used to store encoded or decoded data.
-`MessageName_callback` and produce a prototype for it in generated `.pb.h`.
+The generator will automatically set `callback_function` to `MessageName_callback` and produce a prototype for it in generated `.pb.h`.
 By implementing this function in your own code, you will receive callbacks for fields without having to separately set function pointers.

 If you want to use function name bound callbacks for some fields and `pb_callback_t` for other fields, you can call